harmony-one/x/progress/nagesh-mishra.md

-2023-10-30 Mon: (Implement unit tests for SpeechRecognition, Actions module, & Converter, resolve bugs regarding "Press to Talk" crashing when spammed)
+2023-10-30 Mon: Implemented audio interruption for the "Random Fact" button during GPT's speech playback.Fixed the app-breaking issue caused by spamming the "Press to Talk" button.
+Generated a TestFlight build labeled as version 0.8.2(7).
+Continuing with the remaining unit tests as listed.

 ---